36 results for tag: Spiritual Development

 Is The Spiritual Movement Counter-Productive?

 When you think about the current spiritual movement, what image or images come into your mind's eye?
 Do you think of a specific style or fashion?
 Who does your mind create as "spiritual"?
 What do they look and talk like?
 What color skin or body type do they have?
-What jargon do they use to let you how "spiritual" they are?
-I have been fascinated and at times felt saddened by how spirituality has become more of an industry, than a practice.
-My Teacher always used to say to me whenever I thought I was becoming "spiritual" that stills sticks with me today, especially in regard to how I market and promote my professionalisms private practice.
-She would say, "Michael, you need keep your practice in the basement".
-I knew she was not literally referring to me setting up an office or a place to meditate in the basement, although I have done that before, she meant that I need to stay vigilant about thinking I have arrived and/or I am special.
+What jargon do they use to tell you how "spiritual" they are?
+I have been fascinated and, at times, felt saddened by how spirituality has become more of an industry than a practice.
+My Teacher always used to say to me whenever I thought I was becoming "spiritual," which still sticks with me today, especially in regard to how I market and promote my professionalism in private practice.
+She would say, "Michael, you need to keep your practice in the basement".
+I knew she was not literally referring to me setting up an office or a place to meditate in the basement; although I have done that before, she meant that I need to stay vigilant about thinking I have arrived and/or I am special.
 This does not mean I am any less special than anyone else.
 I am special in my way as you are special in your way, as equals, not more or less special.
-The ego is relelentless in its pursuit of creating an illusion in our mind that we "know something" that others do not know, or in more current lingo, that we are "woke".
+The ego is relentless in its pursuit of creating an illusion in our minds that we "know something" that others do not know, or, in more current lingo, that we are "woke."
 Is The Spiritual Movement Counter-Productive? - Providence Holistic Counseling Services ...

 Trauma Is Not Your Fault, But Healing Is Your Responsibility

 We all come into this life with stuff to unpack and learn.
-Some of us have entered life with greater challenges than others.
+Some of us have entered life with more significant challenges than others.
 It can be said that ALL OF US have endured trauma in one form or another.
 This can mean being neglected as children, being abused as a child, teen or adult, military, sexual assault and rape, alcoholism and drug addiction, poverty, and racial and cultural issues, just to name a few forms of trauma.
 We all experience these challenges in different ways.
-It has become very common for self-help and pop psychology "gurus" to present pathology as a singular, logical pattern that explains life experiences through a lens that, in all cases, "this means that" and all people experience "this and that" the same.
-It is false and damaging to the millions of people who read or hear these claims and wonder why it is not true for them.
+It has become widespread for self-help and pop psychology "gurus" to present pathology as a singular, logical pattern that explains life experiences through a lens that, in all cases, "this means that" and all people experience "this and that" the same.
+It is false and damaging to the millions of people who read or hear these claims and wonder why it is not valid for them.
 We have our shared experiences but in our own unique way.
 That is one of the joys of being human!
 No two people experience trauma the same, but there are enough common traits to share and learn from each other and gain support and camaraderie.
 I can learn from you and vice-versa.
-I remember when my cousin returned from Vietnam; he would not discuss what happened to anyone.
-Then one day, a friend of his was over, who was also a Vietnam Vet, talked and talked about what he saw and did for hours.
+I remember when my cousin returned from Vietnam, he would not discuss what happened to anyone.
+Then, one day, a friend of his who was also a Vietnam vet was over.
+He talked and talked about what he saw and did for hours.
 We were all surprised after not hearing him speak about it for more than a paragraph after being home for several years.
-The same applies to people participating in Twelve-Step or cancer survivors groups.
+The same applies to people participating in Twelve-Step or cancer survivor groups.
 Shared experiences help us feel like we belong and we are not alone.
 This is important in moving forward through traumatic experiences. ...

 We Can Still Be Crazy – Pema Chodron